matifigueroa98/matifigueroa98.github.io/README.md

-Making a full responsive resume with HTML, CSS and JavaScipt for a final proyect.
+Making a full responsive resume with HTML, CSS and JavaScript for a final proyect.